signalpoint/dg_bootstrap/README.md

 # bootstrap

-> The DrupalGap module for Bootstrap.
+> The DrupalGap module for Bootstrap 3.

 - http://getbootstrap.com/